CESNET/NEMEA-SIoT/beeeon-gateway/README.md

 opkg install kmod-usb-acm
 reboot
 ```
-> Probably not all kmod* packages need to be upgraded, but it is the best way to be sure it will work and what bad can it bring, right?
+> Probably not all kmod* packages need to be upgraded, but it is the best way to ensure it will work and what bad can it bring, right?